Tadkeshwar

 Tarkeshwar also spelt "Tadkeshwar", is a town located in the Surat district, Gujarat, India, situated approximately 36 km away from Surat and on the Kim-Mandvi Road north of the Tapti River.
-It belongs to the Mandavi Taluka of Surat Panchayat, and is very close to Bharuch District.
-It has a population of about 15,000 people, with a slight majority of Vohra Gujarati Muslims and the remainder Hindus of various castes, including a number of Tribal Hindus.
+It belongs to the Mandvi Taluka of Surat Panchayat.
+It has a population of about 15,000 people, with a majority of Sunni Gujarati Muslims and the remainder being Hindus of various castes.
 Most of the families are engaged in agriculture.